hamada-g/blue-lab/docs/lab-journal.md

 - Identified the main lab host as a Windows 11 Pro system on the home network
 - Documented the lab host hardware specifications, available storage, and virtualization readiness
 - Chose Hyper-V as the preferred virtualization platform for Phase 1
-- Enabled Hyper-V through Windows Features, pending restart at the appropriate setup step
+- Enabled Hyper-V through Windows Features
+- Restarted the host system to activate Hyper-V
+- Verified that Hyper-V was available after reboot
 - Created the initial Phase 1 architecture document
 - Reviewed Wazuh Windows agent deployment options
 - Selected PowerShell as the preferred Windows agent installation method for future deployment
 - Confirmed that Wazuh agent configuration cannot be completed until the Wazuh manager/server is deployed
 - Clarified that the lab should use a separate Windows VM as the monitored endpoint rather than preconfiguring the host machine as an agent target
+- Revised the Phase 1 storage allocation to better fit the available SSD capacity
+- Added the Phase 1 VM layout to the architecture documentation

 ### Decisions Made
 - The project will start as a simple security monitoring lab